basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <div class="note">
 <div class="title">Note on upgrades to 2.0</div>
-If your cluster is currently running a version of Riak prior to 2.0 and you'd like to upgrade to version 2.0 or later, you may continue to use
+If your cluster is currently running a version of Riak prior to 2.0 and you'd like to upgrade to version 2.0 or later, you may continue to use your old `app.config` and `vm.args` files.
+You may also use the newer `riak.conf` alongside them, but please be aware that any settings in `app.config` or `vm.args` will override settings in `riak.conf`.
 </div>

 At any time, you can get a snapshot of currently applied configurations